Ilima-Lei "The Ilimanator" Macfarlane Scholarship:

 providing young females a fighting chance to succeed.

-Bellator MMA World Flyweight Champion Fighter is also a Youth Mentor and now leading a philanthropic campaign to provide educational scholarship for young ladies.
+Bellator MMA World Flyweight Champion Fighter, Scholar and Youth Mentor leads a philanthropic campaign providing scholarships to young ladies ages 13-20 years old.

 Ilima’s message is that "a strong woman will achieve her goals with or without someone by her side", however, Ilima knows mentorship and life-changing experiences provide young ladies a fighting chance to beat the odds so many are faced with.